 "REALTOR: Exquisite plasterwork in every room of the house.
 Isn't it gorgeous?
 HENRY: This is not it.
 CLARE: But I like it.
 HENRY: You'll like another one more.
 REALTOR: Just look at the fireplace.
 It's got the "wow" factor.
 The details, the architecture, the windows.
 Spectacular.

 HENRY: No. Not the one.
 CLARE: Uh, thank you.
 REALTOR: Just look at this landscaping.
 Wouldn't you love to see it in the spring?
 Now, it's a little smaller than the other places, but big on charm.
 Now, the main entrance of this house is actually towards the rear...where there is a charming garden.
 But look at these features.
 The fireplace.
 That staircase, it's so handsome.
 The wide-plank flooring.
 Love that.
 HENRY: Clare.
 We're home.
 See the garage?
 CLARE: Uh-huh.
 HENRY: That's your studio.
 CLARE: Aah!"
+(The Time Traveler's Wife, 00:52:07-00:53:16)

 Henry eventually chooses a house.
 Somehow, he already knows what Clare's studio will look like before they buy the house, which means he has already seen the house and Clare in it somewhere in the future.
 He Owns the House because He Chose the House